 - 1. Adjust oven rack levels as needed. - 2.
-Turn the thermostat knob to select 375°F, and press the Convection Fan button.
+Turn the thermostat knob to select 375°F, and turn the cooking-mode knob to Convection.
 The oven turns on and starts preheating.

-- Once the oven reaches the set temperature, the oven pauses heating and the oven indicator light turns off temporarily.
-The oven heating cycle will automatically resume to maintain the set temperature, and the oven indicator light will turn on again. - 3.
+- Once the oven reaches the set temperature, the oven pauses heating temporarily.
+The oven heating cycle will automatically resume to maintain the set temperature. - 3.
 Place the food in the oven after preheating. - 4.
-Press the Convection Fan button and turn the thermostat knob to the OFF position when cooking is finished, and remove the food from the oven
+Turn the cooking-mode knob and the thermostat knob to the OFF position when cooking is finished, and remove the food from the oven.

-- The oven fan runs while convection baking. - Use Convection Bake for faster and more even multiple-rack cooking of pastries, cookies, muffins, biscuits, and breads of all kinds. - Place the oven racks in positions suggested in the "Tips and Techniques" section. - Bake cookies and biscuits on pans with no sides or very low sides to allow heated air to circulate around the food.
+- · The oven fan runs while convection baking. - Use Convection Bake for faster and more even multiple-rack cooking of pastries, cookies, muffins, biscuits, and breads of all kinds. - Place the oven racks in positions suggested in the "Tips and Techniques" section. - Bake cookies and biscuits on pans with no sides or very low sides to allow heated air to circulate around the food.
 Food baked on pans with a dark finish will cook faster.